-Harvard University's Construction Mitigation Team works with City agencies, Harvard Faculty and Staff, and neighbors to effectively carry out a comprehensive construction mitigation program.
+Harvard University's Construction Mitigation Team works with City agencies, Harvard faculty and staff, and neighbors to effectively carry out a comprehensive construction mitigation program.
 The construction mitigation program aims to minimize or eliminate negative impacts to the surrounding abutters, the City, and the internal Harvard community from University construction projects, while allowing for an efficient approach to construction work.

-Components of the construction mitigation program
+Components of the Construction Mitigation Program

 The construction mitigation efforts are accomplished through proactive planning for each project, regular monitoring of all job sites, open communication with all stakeholders, working as a team to develop innovative solutions to complex construction issues and community concerns, and enforcement measures.
 Components include:

-- Vehicular and pedestrian traffic plan.
+- Vehicular and pedestrian traffic plans.